m2kelly/Ne/README.md

 2. Then the pipeline chooses a cohort of non-CpG transitions that correlates the best with CpG transitions.
 This is done through the module "BestNonCpGCandidates"

 3. Then it divides bins into quantiles and checks if there is a signal of parallel mutations.
 It also chooses the size of the first bin where methylated CpGs should be located.
-This is done through the module "ReccurenceVectors"
+This is done through the module "ReccurenceVectors".

+4. It then calculates the population size that best corrects for the effect of recurrence identified at the previous step.
+The population size is estimated in the module "PopSizeCalculator"

+5. The pipeline removes the least mutable percentage of the bins and repeat the steps 1-4.
+For each cycle, the error (the bias between CpG and non-CpG quantiles) determins the goodness of the correction.
+The pipeline keeps repeating steps 1-4 until the error stops decreasing.
+The population size with the least error is selected as "The" population size.

 ## Output
 1. A logs file: